-Victory Community Centre manages a gymnasium style hall and a meeting room with a kitchen and breakout spaces, all of which are available for hire.
+Victory Community Centre manages a gymnasium style hall and a meeting room with a kitchen, both of which are available for hire.

 We facilitate community celebrations (eg. Matariki, Lark in the Park), oversee the community gardens, provide social opportunities and the Victory on the Move programme (more information available on our Events page)

-Located within the Victory Community carpark we host the Nelson Koha Shed.
+Located within the Victory Community carpark is the Nelson Koha Shed.